ggdaltoso/movies-explorer/README.md

 1. Install dependencies
 2. Build the application using TSC + Vite
-3. Publish the application to a GH Pages
+3. Publish the application to GH Pages

 For more details on the automated build and publish process, please refer to the .github folder.